Natural Resources

 Community 4.1

 Go-back land is created when the soil is tilled or farmed (sodbusted) and abandoned.
 All of the native plants are eliminated, soil organic matter is depleted, soil structure is degraded and a compacted layer (plow pan) is formed.
 Residual synthetic chemicals may remain from past farming operations and erosion processes are active.
 Erosion is a major concern.
 Go-back land succeeds through several plant communities beginning with an early annual plant community, which initiates the revegetation process.
 Plants such as Russian thistle, burningbush, and other annuals begin to establish.
 These plants give some protection from erosion and start to build minor levels of soil organic matter.
 This early annual plant community lasts for two to several years.
-Red threeawn, sand dropseed, and several other early perennials can dominate the plant community for five to eight years beyond that.
+Purple threeawn, sand dropseed, and several other early perennials can dominate the plant community for five to eight years beyond that.
 Eventually western wheatgrass, blue grama, and other natives can become reestablished.
 Prescribed grazing can accelerate the successional process.

 Dominant plant species